Botanical Name: Persea americana.

 Studies have shown that consumption of avocados can help maintain optimal blood sugar levels and that the fruit may, therefore, be beneficial for diabetics.

 Skincare Using the Pulp of Avocado

-The mashed pulp can be applied directly on the skin as a a soothing remedy and protection for sunburns, suppurating wounds and skin irritations.
+The mashed pulp can be applied directly to the skin as a soothing remedy and protection for sunburns, suppurating wounds, and skin irritations.
 It can also be massaged into the scalp get rid of dryness or possibly to improve hair growth.

 A soothing and cooling facial mask for dry or aging skin can be made by using mashed avocados, egg white, egg yolk or honey.